miadehaan/Employee_Directory_react/README.md

 ## Usage
-This app is a ...
+This app is a displays a directory of all eomployees at a given company.
+The user is able to:

+  * Sort the table by at least one category

+  * Filter the users by at least one property.

 ## Technologies